AntaresSimulatorTeam/antares-xpansion/docs/user-guide/0-introduction.md

 > **transmission expansion planning**: compute the network
 > development which maximizes social welfare

-The investment decisions are optimized by running ANTARES' simulations iteratively.
+The investment decisions are optimized by running Antares' simulations iteratively.
 At each iteration, the installed capacity of the investments are updated, and the simulations are repeated until the total costs have converged to a minimum.
 The total cost evaluated in this problem are the sum of **the expected operation cost during one year** and **the investment annuity**.

-**Antares-Xpansion** is currently under development.
+Antares-Xpansion is currently under development.
 Feel free to submit any issue.

 ## Optimal dimensioning of generation and transport capacities: the optimization problem solved by Antares-Xpansion

-The cost function that **Antares-Xpansion** minimizes is as follows:
+The cost function that Antares-Xpansion minimizes is as follows:

 $$\min (\text{expected operating costs for one year} + \text{fixed cost annuity})$$

-In which the expected operating costs for one year, calculated by ANTARES, includes the variable costs of thermal generation (fuel and CO2 costs), penalties in case of unsupplied energy, line transit costs (if any), and, if the expansion-accurate mode is used, the start-up costs of the thermal generation units.
-The production costs are calculated over the entire geographical perimeter of the ANTARES study, and in expectation over the probabilistic scenarios defined in the study.
+In which the expected operating costs for one year, calculated by Antares, includes the variable costs of thermal generation (fuel and CO2 costs), penalties in case of unsupplied energy, line transit costs (if any), and, if the expansion-accurate mode is used, the start-up costs of the thermal generation units.
+The production costs are calculated over the entire geographical perimeter of the Antares study, and in expectation over the probabilistic scenarios defined in the study.
 The expected operating costs for one year include the fixed operating and maintenance costs of the generation and transit costs and, in the case